3mdeb/news-and-ideas/blog/content/post/2019-07-02-qubes-os-and-3mdeb-minisummit.md

 ---
 title: Qubes OS and 3mdeb "minisummit" 2019
-abstract: In May we had pleasure to meet Marek Marczykowski-Górecki #QubesOS Project Lead in
+abstract: 'In May we had pleasure to meet Marek Marczykowski-Górecki #QubesOS
-          3mdeb office in Gdańsk.
+          Project Lead in 3mdeb office in Gdańsk.
+We dicussed various #QubesOS,
-          We dicussed various #QubesOS, #Xen, #firmware, #coreboot, #security and #TPM related topics.
+          #Xen, #firmware, #coreboot, #security and #TPM related topics.
+Results
-          Results of that "minisummit" was presented in following blog post.cover: /covers/qubesos_3mdeb_minisummit.png
+          of that "minisummit" was presented in following blog post.'
+cover: /covers/qubesos_3mdeb_minisummit.png
 author: piotr.krol
 layout: post
-published: false
+published: true
 date: 2019-07-02
 archives: "2019"